pyfsi/coconut/coupling_components/solver_wrappers/python/python.md

 parameter|type|description
 ---:|:---:|---
-`type`|int|Type of outlet boundary condition. <br>If 1, a non-reflecting boundary condition is applied. <br>If other, a fixed value equal to the reference pressure is applied.
+`type`|int|Type of outlet boundary condition. <br>If 1, a non-reflecting boundary condition is applied.
+This type can not be used for a steady calculation. <br>If other, a fixed value equal to the reference pressure is applied.

 ### TubeRingModel